-The Blockchain Technology Lab has outdone itself this year having had 7 papers accepted by Financial Cryptography and Data Security 2021.
-The major international conference covers all aspects of securing transactions and systems.
+The Blockchain Technology Lab has achieved remarkable success this year, with an outstanding accomplishment of having 7 papers accepted at the prestigious Financial Cryptography and Data Security 2021 conference.
+This major international event encompasses a comprehensive exploration of securing transactions and systems.

-To view the complete FC21 program, click here
+To access the full FC21 program, click here

-For information about each of the accepted papers, please see below.
+For detailed information on each of the accepted papers, please refer to the sections below.

 Comments by Janno Siim: